Competitive Requirements

 Competitive Admission

-We encourage you to apply early, as admission is competitive, works on a rolling basis, and space in each program is limited.
+We encourage all students to apply early, as admission to the University of Alberta is competitive, works on a rolling basis and space in each program is limited.

-Every applicant is unique and every enrolment cycle is unique.
-That's why applications are assessed on an ongoing basis.
+Every applicant and enrolment cycle is unique, which is why we assess applications on an ongoing basis.
 It creates an opportunity to adjust what is considered 'a competitive application' throughout the admissions period (October 1 - August 31) based on a variety of factors, including:

 To be considered for admission, applicants need to: